RoSchmi/CT86/README.md

 # CT86

-Some infos to the c't86 DIY computer from 1984
+Some infos about the c't86 DIY computer from 1984

 https://www.youtube.com/watch?v=tujJqBYyxOc